eljefe303030/Melius/README.md

 <details>

 **01.1a CORE MODS - SFSE PLUGINS**
+1. [Auto Hide HUD and Widgets - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/8946) SFSE plugin that grants you full control over the HUD's visibility.
-1. [Auto Spacesuit Hider - Custom Conditionalizer - Vanilla Bug Fixes - SFSE](https://www.nexusmods.com/starfield/mods/7432) Lets you determine under what conditions your Spacesuit is hidden.
+2. [Auto Spacesuit Hider - Custom Conditionalizer - Vanilla Bug Fixes - SFSE](https://www.nexusmods.com/starfield/mods/7432) Lets you determine under what conditions your Spacesuit is hidden.
 Also aims to fix some of the relevant vanilla bugs. **enabling this mod will pretty much make 'Fast Spacesuit Deployment Kit' mod redundant, as it takes away the manual control of when your spacesuit is displayed.**
-2. [Auto Transfer Mineral Deposits and Resources - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory. **note, some missions require you to gather resources on your person.
+3. [Auto Transfer Mineral Deposits and Resources - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory. **note, some missions require you to gather resources on your person.
 For these, you will have to go back to your ship to collect the resources.**
-3. [Auto Unlock - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.
+4. [Auto Unlock - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks. **enabled by default**
-4. [Gravity Affects Weight - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/3048) SFSE plugin that makes gravity affect inventory/carry weight.
+5. [Gravity Affects Weight - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/3048) SFSE plugin that makes gravity affect inventory/carry weight.
+6. [Native Ultrawide Menus - SFSE - Resource](https://www.nexusmods.com/starfield/mods/9410) **The Creations menu is not functional while having this mod active (buttons are misaligned)**
-5. [Smart Aiming - Third to First Person - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/11706) Automatically switch to first person when aiming your weapon, and back to third person upon release.
+7. [Smart Aiming - Third to First Person - SFSE - Plugin](https://www.nexusmods.com/starfield/mods/11706) Automatically switch to first person when aiming your weapon, and back to third person upon release.
 Ini provided to change settings, see mod page for more details.

 **05.1 CORE MODS - QUEST ALTERATIONS**
 1. [Commitment](https://www.nexusmods.com/starfield/mods/13436) Choose only Vanguard, Ranger or Ryujin Operative.
 Force disguise when undercover for SysDef.
 Locks you out of other factions based on your decisions.
 Enable all 3 commitment mods. **needs to be enabled before starting your game or before NG+**